HCO’s response to COVID-19

 - Domestic violence and family support services PDF

-- Handy tips for coping with Coronavirus anxiety PDF
+- Handy tips for coping with COVID-19 anxiety PDF

 - Skylight mental health brochure

-- The Australian Government Treasury’s economic response to the Coronavirus, including links for financial support here.
+- The Australian Government Treasury’s economic response to the COVID-19, including links for financial support here

-- You can also phone the National Coronavirus Health Information Line on 1800 020 080.
+- You can also phone the National COVID-19 Health Information Line on 1800 020 080.
 This service runs 24 hours a day, seven days a week.
-If you require translating or interpreting services, call 131 450.
+If you require translating or interpreting services, call 131 45

-- Australian Government information sheet on Self Isolation
+- South Australian Government information sheet on Self isolation and self-quarantine

 - Reminder that HCO has an Employee Assistance Program (EAP) for confidential counselling or advice.